nrs-org/novelslop/content/vol_01/chap_05.typ

   Mona recalled that Vocaloid song of a girl who committed suicide despite having perfect grades.
 It went with something like "I tried so hard to get these results but at the end it all means nothing" or something edgy like that.
-Surely, these edgy Vocaloid songs are not reality, right?
-It's just projection of the song producers onto something the general public could comprehend, right?
+Surely, these Vocaloid songs are not reality, right?
+It's just a simplistic projection of the song producers onto a storyline the general public could comprehend, right?

   By the time she finished searching up the song on her phone, the ceremony has ended.
 Those who were awarded stepped off the stage, and some